These cardboard pancakes will have your little ones flippin’ their lids for some flapjack-themed sensory fun!

 For kids who aren’t tempted to eat the setup, you can set up an entire playdough donut decorating line with slime “icing,” sprinkles, or other taste-safe sensory items to top your donuts.

 Want to make play “powdered sugar” donuts like ours?
-This super fun sugar sand is a perfect replacement for real powdered sugar (which would cause the playdough to turn into a big sticky mess) and another pleasing texture for little ones to sprinkle.
+This super fun DIY sugar sand from Create Travel Play is a perfect replacement for real powdered sugar (which would cause the playdough to turn into a big sticky mess) and another pleasing texture for little ones to sprinkle.
 I put about 10 drops of yellow food coloring into our “donut” playdough, we formed donuts.
 Grab some kitchen utensils for adding sugar sand, or just roll and sprinkle!

 We had so much fun with this ooey-gooey sensory-filled play breakfast!
 You can combine these with our Cardboard DIY French Market Food to create a whole pretend meal for sensory exploration!
 And wouldn’t this make the cutest party activity with little take-home bottles of maple syrup slime for favors?

 For a BIG collection of more kitchen play activities, our favorite kids’ kitchen tools, and printable safety rule templates visit our hands-on kitchen learning list!

 *A note about affiliate links: We strive to use simple, earth-friendly supplies that can be purchased locally whenever we can, but sometimes we find the best universally available options, a rare eco-friendly find, or a niche product only available on Amazon or Woodpecker Crafts.
 When included in our supply list, these products are affiliate links, and if you click-through to make a purchase, we receive a small commission that helps us re-order these supplies!